heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-3.md

 4. **Run the code below on your Pico.** Make sure you have the .mp3 files loaded onto your Pico.

+{:.note}
-> **Note:** The MPR121 establishes a capacitance baseline at startup.
+The MPR121 establishes a capacitance baseline at startup.
 If you change the wiring, foil layout, or connected objects after power-on, restart the microcontroller (by saving the code.py in the Mu-Editor) so the sensor recalibrates properly.